ato/wayback-easy/README.md

   # So the same sort of mechanisms can be used to enable custom
   # implementations of some components.
   #
-  # Obviously this power should only be used in non-standard cases, as like
+  # Obviously this power should only be used if you have to, as
-  # Spring XML it couples the configuration to class names.
+  # it couples the configuration to class names.
-  #
-  # Note that abbreviations can be defined.
-So these could be tagged "!locationdb"
-  # instead to maintain decoupling.
   locationdb:
     index: ${TESTDIR}/cdx
     resource: !!org.archive.wayback.resourcestore.LocationDBResourceStore